justaver/RC_Autonomous_Robot/README.md

 Optimize power usage for extended operation.

 #AutoCad
-When majority of the code is complete for this project, Autocad will be use to design the casing for the robot.
-The design as of right now is not complete.![RC_Pic_1]
+When the majority of the code is complete for this project, Autocad will be use to design the casing for the robot.
+The design as of right now is not complete.